Suggested Practices for Museum Security

 GIS, Government Indemnity Scheme, is a scheme that offers an alternative to the cost of commercial insurance.
 It allows organisations to display art and cultural objects that the public might not otherwise have been shown due to the high cost of insurance.

-Naturally, when housing precious artifacts, the scheme is extremely exacting on museum security that should be in place.
+Naturally, when housing precious artefacts, the scheme is extremely exacting on museum security that should be in place.
 It is important to have a secure box where the valuable items are on display.

 This box must be to LPS 1175 and audited by the relevant security bodies and signed off for the approval of the scheme.